lelouchsola/ChenGe/_pages/professional.md

 - *IEEE Transactions on Smart Grid*
 - *IEEE Transactions on Sustainable Energy*
 - *IEEE Transactions on Transportation Electrification*
+- *International Journal of Electrical Power and Energy Systems*
 - *iEnergy*